micheleangioni/sls-node-ts/readme.md

  - `MONGO_URI` : Set the complete MongoDB connection string.
 Default `mongodb://localhost:27017/sls-node-ts-<ENV>}`, where `<ENV>` in the `ENV` env variable value
  - `REGION` : AWS region, default `eu-west-1`
  - `SEND_DOMAIN_EVENTS` : if set to `true`, the application will effectively emit the Domain Events of the related Aggregate to its AWS SNS topic.
 Default is `undefined`
  - `SNS_ENDPOINT` : in non `staging` or `production` environments, you can send Domain Events to a local implementation of AWS SNS.
-Default is `http://localhost:4575`, i.e. the local url for the [Localstack implementation](https://github.com/localstack/localstack)
+Default is `http://localhost:4566`, i.e. the local url to [Localstack](https://github.com/localstack/localstack)

 ## <a name="deployment"></a>Deployment